damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/developer-advocacy/index.html.md

 -   Use Tweetdeck to find GitLab mentions without the # or @.

+Ignore tweets that are negative about competitors

+-   From time-to-time, we also receive tweets that mention competitors in a negative way or about negative events related to them.
+Don't acknowledge these tweets, since that would violate our "Be friendly" policy.

 Use English

 - [GitLab communicates in English](https://about.gitlab.com/handbook/#internal-communication) so please tweet in English.